• Skip to main content

 With only one letter of difference in spelling, and a similar pronunciation, these two desserts can get mixed up.
 But they’re not interchangeable.

 Macaroons are an incredible drop cookie comprised of shredded coconut.
-Macarons are a bit more intricate in their preparation.
+French macarons are a bit more intricate in their preparation.
 They are a small sandwich cookie made from meringue and (usually) almond flour that is filled in frosting.

 Ingredient Notes